John Delury: Views on North Korea

 Traveling in North Korea evoked for Delury the sensation of time travel; Kim's charismatic dictatorship and the socialist ethos of Mao on the one side, with the grassroots marketization and consumer revolution of Deng's China on the other.
-As with the history of China, it is important to know the North Korean history, and he is critical of American officials who know little about this subject.
-Without this knowledge it is unlikely for American officials to understand and realistically deal with North Korea's nuclear weapons program, a highly complex problem with a lot of variation over time.It takes years to understand that history and you can't read in a book even if you had time, you have to meet the people.Delury has several significant disagreements with President Trump's North Korea policy.
+As with the history of China, he feels it is important to know the North Korean history, and he is critical of American officials who know little about this subject.
+He considers that without this knowledge American officials will find it difficult to understand and realistically deal with North Korea's nuclear weapons program.

+Delury has several significant disagreements with President Trump's North Korea policy.
 President Trump has relied on China's influence on North Korea to exert pressure on the regime to give up its nuclear weapons, using trade with China as an inducement.
 Delury notes that since 1958 China has not had any meaningful impact on North Korea's foreign policy.
 Delury has described the sanctions as futile and counterproductive.
 He has argued that they are unenforceable and unlikely to stop North Korea's nuclear weapons program.
 He has a more conciliatory approach, suggesting that the best chance for them to give up its nuclear weapons is by helping North Korean economic development.
 He recommends a gradual elimination of the sanctions.
 As a deeply isolated autarkic society, he feels North Koreans "will eat grass" before succumbing to sanctions.
 Talk of a preventive war had become part of the mainstream debate before the recent thaw in U.S.-North Korea relations; Delury feels that this should not be an option.
-Delury has been described as the media's "go-to expert" on North Korea; he warns that news about North Korea tends to be sensationalized, and care should be taken in judging its veracity.There's a global appetite for any North Korea story and the more salacious the better.
-Some of it is probably true – but a great deal of it is probably not...the normal standards of journalism are thrown out of the window because the attitude is: 'It's North Korea – no one knows what's going on in there.'
+Delury has been described as the media's "go-to expert" on North Korea; he warns that news about North Korea tends to be sensationalized, and care should be taken in judging its veracity.

 In April 2020 Kim Jong Un disappeared from public view, and there were many reports of his death or incapacitance.
 Delury warned that it's very hard to know the truth in this type of situation.
 "Most of the time we get it wrong."